 Timetable for Implementing Management Upon fee acquisition, management will concentrate on site security and development of a cultural and natural resource inventory.
 Hunting will not be allowed.
 Access to and within the project will be confined to designated points and routes.
 In the short-term, low-intensity, non-facility related outdoor recreation will be provided as soon as practical to allow for compatible public access.
 Emphasis will be given to developing a short-term burn program to begin restoration efforts in the scrub, scrubby flatwoods and wet flatwoods.
-Long-term management will include a range of resource-based recreation and associated facilities, together with resource management goals.
-Revenue Generating Potential The DRP expects no significant revenue from this property immediately after acquisition and the amount of any future revenue will depend on the nature and extent of public use and facilities development.
+Longterm management will include a range of resource-based recreation and associated facilities, together with resource management goals.